clchinkc/zombie/zombie_simulation/population_note.md

 load_data() load the necessary data in a load order refresh() refresh the data in the simulation according to time

-Here are a few additional considerations that you may want to take into account when implementing the simulation:

-Validation: It's important to validate the accuracy of the simulation by comparing the results to real-world data or known facts about how zombie outbreaks spread.
-This can help ensure that the simulation is a realistic and accurate representation of the scenario it is modeling.

-Sensitivity analysis: It may be useful to perform sensitivity analysis to understand how the simulation results change as different parameters or assumptions are altered.
-For example, you could vary birth_probability, death_probability, infection_probability, turning_probability, death_probability, connection_probability, movement_probability, attack_probability and see how these changes affect the outcome of the simulation.

-Extension: You may want to consider extending the simulation to include additional factors or scenarios.
-For example, you could incorporate the behavior of external actors, such as emergency responders or military individualnel, or model the spread of the zombie virus to other locations outside the school.

-Additionally, the model could be expanded to include more detailed information about the layout of the school, such as the locations of classrooms, doors, and other features.
-This could allow for more accurate simulations of the movement and interactions of students, teachers, and zombies within the school environment.
-"""

-"""
-To provide analysis and prediction for the zombie apocalypse simulation, you can update the PopulationObserver class in the following ways:

-Implement methods for calculating statistical measures: You can implement methods for calculating statistical measures such as mean, median, mode, and standard deviation based on the data collected by the observer.
-These methods can be used to provide insights into the behavior of zombies and the survival strategies that are most effective.

-Use machine learning algorithms to predict zombie behavior: You can use machine learning algorithms such as decision trees, random forests, and neural networks to predict zombie behavior based on the data collected by the observer.
-For example, you can use these algorithms to predict the likelihood of a zombie outbreak occurring in a specific area or the rate of infection in a population.

-Integrate real-world data into the simulation: You can integrate real-world data such as population demographics, climate data, and disease transmission models into the simulation to provide more accurate predictions of zombie behavior.
-For example, you can use population demographics to predict the rate of zombie infection in a specific area or climate data to predict the spread of the zombie virus.

-Implement scenario analysis: You can implement scenario analysis to explore the impact of different variables on the outcome of the simulation.
-For example, you can explore the impact of different survival strategies on the rate of infection or the impact of different zombie types on the survival of the population.

-Overall, updating the PopulationObserver class to provide analysis and prediction for the zombie apocalypse simulation can provide valuable insights into the behavior of zombies and the most effective survival strategies.

 """

 """
 use random walk algorithm to simulate movement based on probability adjusted by cell's infection status and location